 - a.
-By the 2021-22 school year and thereafter, in newly created SPCSA-sponsored public charter school seats (new schools, new campuses, and expansion of existing schools), enroll English Learners, Students Eligible for Free or Reduced-Price Lunch, and Students with Disabilities at a rate that is greater than or equal to the respective Nevada enrollment rates.^ - b.
-While continuing to serve currently enrolled students, in vacant seats at existing SPCSA-sponsored schools, enroll English Learners, Students Eligible for Free or Reduced-Price Lunch, and Students with Disabilities at a rate that is greater than or equal to the respective Nevada enrollment rates.^
+By the 2021-22 school year and thereafter, in newly created SPCSA-sponsored public charter school seats (new schools, new campuses, and expansion of existing schools), enroll English Learners, Students Eligible for Free or Reduced-Price Lunch, and Students with Disabilities at rates that are greater than or equal to the respective Nevada enrollment rates.A - b.
+While continuing to serve currently enrolled students, in vacant seats at existing SPCSA-sponsored schools, enroll English Learners, Students Eligible for Free or Reduced-Price Lunch, and Students with Disabilities at rates that are greater than or equal to the respective Nevada enrollment rates.A